livelyjing/DiGLSD/README.md

 ## Getting Started

 * This package was built in Python 3.9
-* CVXPY: Used for solving Step 1 of GL_Reg algorithm.
+* CVXPY: Used for solving the optimization algorithm.
-* NetworkX: Used for generating synthetic signal data and graphs.